chonieny/CA_Houseprice_Regression_project/README.md

 * The distribution of each feature was checked.
 Log transformation was done on the skewed features, which made their distributions more normal.
 * The median house prices were visualized by location within California.
 It could be seen that the prices tend to be higher the closer the houses are to the ocean.<br/>
+* The median house ages were also visualized by location within California.
+It was apparent that the median age of most of the houses ranged from less than
+  10 to around 30 years throughout California.
+Although it could be seen that the very new houses see m to be more populated in the lower and middle regions of California, there did not seem to be a clear pattern of the median ages of houses by location.
   <img src = "visualization1.png" style = "width: 50%">